 Seniors And Pets: Health Benefits And Challenges

-While there are many benefits for senior citizens who own pets, there are also some challenges that come with pet ownership that are often unique to senior citizens.
-First, let’s explore the numerous health benefits for seniors who own pets.
+While there are many benefits for older adults who own pets, there are also some challenges that come with pet ownership that are often unique to senior citizens.
+First, let’s explore the numerous senior health benefits for seniors who own pets.

 - Better heart health.
 Seniors who own pets (particularly dogs) are, according to the Journal of the American Heart Association, at reduced risk for cardiovascular disease because pet ownership keeps them active.